 If you have purchased an accessory and you believe it is missing from your order, then please do get in touch via the contact form and we'll do what we can to help.

 Please refer to the category page for the item you are interested in.
 More detailed technical information is provided there.
 Additional information, such as specific dimensions, can be found in the images on the individual product pages.

-Due to the almost infinite number of set-ups, only general advice can be be given, we unfortunately can not give you a step by step detailed breakdown for your own personal setup.
+Due to the almost infinite number of set-ups, only general advice can be be given and unfortunately we cannot offer you a step by step detailed breakdown for your own personal installation.